davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

 ![Index of][index-of]

-Fuck, they're doing this since 2016!
-Let's calm down and read the code because that's what they want, right? if not, why they upload the code into a zip file without password?
+Fuck!
+They have been doing this since 2016!
+Let's calm down and read the code because that's what they want, right? if not, why did they upload the code into a zip file without a password?

-After a quick look of the code we can find few things:
+After a quick look of the code we can find a few things:

 * The code was done by a really bad coder.
 * In order to validate the input, they're sending requests to the official internet's banking website (*clever*).
-* They're sending the stealed information to `optimus316@gmail.com`
+* They're sending the stolen information to `optimus316@gmail.com`
-* The code is written in spanish with a lot of typos, so they person is most likely to be dominican.
+* The code is written in spanish with a lot of typos, so the person is most likely to be dominican.
 * They're stealing not just logins but codes.

 Now we have an email address `optimus316@gmail.com` and a handler `optimus316`, so now we can search for more information.